abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

+---
+tags:
+  - Read by JFV
+---

+# Build an application from template

-# Build your own application image from template container image
+Goal: Build your own application image from template container image.

 abcdesktop uses container image format with some labels to describe an application.

 ## Requirements

-- your own public or private container registry
+- your own public or private container registry.
 - `nodejs` installed on your host.
-- `docker` command line to build container image
+- `docker` command line to build container image.
-- `wget` command line installed
+- `wget` command line installed.

 ## Build your own application image

 The new image is the game 2048.

 Create a directory named `build`, and create a directory `icons` inside build